Infineon/mtb-example-psoc6-usb-msc-filesystem-freertos/README.md

 Once a recording is in progress, the PDM/PCM block generates periodic interrupts to the CPU, indicating that new audio data is available.
 A ping-pong mechanism is implemented to avoid any corruption between the data the PDM/PCM block generates and the data the firmware manipulates.
 Once the data is available, the *Audio task* writes the raw audio data to the open *rec_xxxx.raw* file.

-When the user presses the kit user button again, the recording stops and the file is saved.
-The user can access this file through the USB Mass Storage device and use a software like Audacity to import it and play it.
-[Figure 2]() shows the flowchart of the *Audio Task*.
+When you press the kit user button again, the recording stops and the file is saved.
+You can access this file through the USB Mass Storage device and use a software like Audacity to import it and play it.
+Figure 2 shows the flowchart of the *Audio Task*.

    **Figure 2.
 Audio Task Flowchart**